Reviewed by Lila Quintero Weaver

 The setting for Moving Target is Rome and its surrounding countryside.
 It’s the perfect backdrop for a contemporary story with ancient implications, one that pairs narrow alleyways with Vespas, and Italian Renaissance art with cell-phone-dependent teenagers—not to mention gun-toting assassins.
 These combinations feel familiar and cinematic, since many of us have acquired such mental images from the world of high-adventure movies.
 Christina Diaz Gonzalez seems comfortable in the realm of taut intrigue.
 Her previous novels capture similarly tense life-and-death stories set against vivid backdrops.
 The Red Umbrella takes place in revolution-era Cuba, with threats encroaching on the main character’s family before and after she and her brother escape to the United States, courtesy of the Pedro Pan airlift.
 In A Thunderous Whisper, the plot bristles with espionage and mortal danger: the main character’s father fights in the Spanish Civil War, and the family loses everything in the Nazi bombing of Guernica, their hometown.
 The intensity remains in Moving Target, but here the author replaces history with fantasy, drawing liberally on religious iconography, mythology and elements of the supernatural.

 Cassie Arroyo may be Latina, but as a plot-driven novel, Moving Target’s focus is on adventurous twists and turns.
 Cassie’s ethnicity remains mostly in the background, although Spanish dialogue and cultural references do occasionally find their way into the picture.
-In the thriller genre, where protagonists tend to be Anglo by default—as pointed out by Matt de la Peña in a comment published on CNN’s website—books like Moving Target help to normalize the presence of Latina characters in all types of stories, even fantasy thrillers.
+In the thriller genre, where protagonists tend to be Anglo by default, books like Moving Target help to normalize the presence of Latina characters in all types of stories, even fantasy thrillers.
 This is something to applaud.

 Christina Diaz Gonzalez is the award-winning author of The Red Umbrella, A Thunderous Whisper, and Moving Target.
 Her books have received numerous honors and recognitions including the American Library Association’s Best Fiction for Young Adults, the Florida Book Award, the Nebraska Book Award, a Notable Social Studies Book and the International Literacy Association’s Teacher’s Choice Award.
 She speaks to students across the country about writing, the importance of telling their stories and the value of recognizing that there is a hero in each one of us.
 Visit her website at www.christinagonzalez.com for further information.